SEO Backlink Building with Google in 2021

 And while you’re at it, check the Domain Authority (DA) of the website and see if it’s worth the struggle.

-Backlinks are still very important for SEO today.
-However, this does not mean that websites without backlinks cannot have high rankings.
-A good SEO strategy, which includes high-quality content, can be very successful even without backlinks.
 I’ve been able to see great success from clients as well as competitors who could achieve very good results without a high number of backlinks.
-Backlink building is one of the success factors, but not the only key to SEO success.
+Backlink building can be a success factor, but is not key to SEO, anymore.
 As always in SEO, they are so many other factors that can lead to a successful SEO campaign.

 Last but no least…